percona/percona-postgresql-operator/source/backups.rst

 * ``parameters.pg-cluster`` is the name of the PostgreSQL cluster to back up, for example ``cluster1``.

-When the backup options are configured, the actual backup command is executed:
+When the backup options are configured, execute the actual backup command:

 .. code:: bash